ouidhi/book-vault/README.md

 # Book Vault: A Library Management System Database

-Welcome to **Book Vault** – a structured and scalable SQL database project designed to manage the inner workings of a modern library.
+Welcome to **Book Vault**,  a structured and scalable SQL database project designed to manage the inner workings of a modern library.
 From members and books to genres, publishers, and transactions, this database is a full-stack backend solution to streamline library operations.

 ### Features
 -  Query-ready, relational database with meaningful schema design